Authorization Guide

 Getting Started

-Your API keys carry many privileges, so be sure to keep them secure!
-Do not share your secret API keys in publicly accessible areas such as GitHub, client-side code, and so forth.
+API keys grant significant privileges, so it is essential to keep them secure.
+Do not expose your secret API keys in public repositories, client-side code, or any publicly accessible location.

-The easiest way to get started is to use one of our pre-generated clients.
-Our generated clients are a first-class SDKs that follows the OpenAPI specification to interact with VBAPI APIs.
+The easiest way to integrate with VBASoftware APIs is by using one of our pre-generated client libraries.
+These SDKs are built following the OpenAPI specification to ensure seamless interaction with our APIs.

-The following code snippet shows how to perform a user authentication request using the C-Sharp programming language.
-The result will be an id-token that can be used in subsequent requests.
+The following C# code snippet demonstrates how to authenticate a user and obtain an id-token for use in subsequent API requests.

 Copy